-ALL-INCLUSIVE: Another option for a short vacation in Mexico is an all-inclusive resort.
+Another option for a short vacation in Mexico is an all-inclusive resort.
 Yes, a resort like this can cost more than a cruise but all of your food and drinks (including booze-which isn’t included on a cruise) are included in the cost.
 So, you know exactly how much you’re going to spend on your trip before you even step on the plane.
 I like the all-inclusive option because I don’t like worrying about how much we’re spending on drinks or meals.
 Those two things can break your budget on most vacations.

 When we arrive at an all-inclusive resort, the first thing I do is grab a drink, unpack and put my purse in the safe because I know I don’t need it.
 However, it’s a good idea to hit the bank before you leave home and get $50-$100 in one dollar bills.
-I use this money for tips for the bar tenders and maid service (it’s not required but it doesn’t hurt to take care of the people who take care of you!).
+I use this money for tips for the bartenders and maid service (it’s not required but it doesn’t hurt to take care of the people who take care of you!).
 Also, you should bring at least $100 cash for buying trinkets and souvenirs on the beach or in town.

 The good thing about all-inclusive resorts is that you can eat and drink to your heart’s desire.
 Most resorts have at least 3-5 restaurants, a few more bars and room service which is included in the price.
-The bad thing about all-inclusive resorts is they tend to be expensive but in my opinion they’re worth it!
+The bad thing about all-inclusive resorts is they tend to be expensive but in my opinion, they’re worth it!
 If all-inclusive hotels are not your thing and you’d rather rent a condo in Mexico, read my post The Key to Vacation Rentals!

 My hubby and I took the 3 day Carnival Imagination cruise from Long Beach, California to Ensenada, Mexico.
 I had 4 days off and I was dying to take a little break.
-This was a great option for us because we were able to enjoy one day in Ensenada where we drank, danced and ate amazing street tacos during the Forumula One race weekend.
+This was a great option for us because we were able to enjoy one day in Ensenada where we drank, danced and ate amazing street tacos during the Formula One race weekend.
 The next day, we enjoyed a full day at sea where we ate, drank and recovered from Ensenada.
-I’m gonna be honest, we really needed that down time!
-Even though it was a short cruise, we met some great people and it nice to get away for a few days.
+I’m gonna be honest, we really needed that downtime!
+It was short but we met some great people and it was nice to get away for a few days.